RenderKit/ospray/doc/api.md

     OSPDevice ospNewDevice(const char *type);

 where the `type` string maps to a specific device implementation.
-OSPRay always provides the "`default`" device, which maps to a fast, local CPU implementation.
+OSPRay always provides the "`cpu`" device, which maps to a fast, local CPU implementation.
 Other devices can also be added through additional modules, such as distributed MPI device implementations.